H.R. 1355: Weatherization Enhancement and Readiness Act of 2025

 What does H.R.
 1355 do?

-How much more could be spent on each home under H.R.
+How much could be spent to weatherize one home under H.R.
 1355?

 How much funding does H.R.
 1355 authorize?

-No. The bill authorizes funding, but Congress would still need to approve the actual money in annual spending bills.
+No. The bill authorizes the funding, but Congress would still have to approve the actual dollars in its annual spending bills.
+Authorization sets a ceiling; it doesn't release the money.

 Based on H.R.
 1355 bill text